Nafisa06/refactor-website-accessibility/README.md

 ## Installation

-The project can be accessed through mu GitHub Reposity via this link:
+The project can be accessed through my GitHub Reposity via this link:
 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.
 ## Usage
 Provide instructions and examples for use.
 Include screenshots as needed.